Z4K1-Dev/SGFix/DOCS/DATABASE_INDEX.md

 -- Move to separate archive table
 INSERT INTO Laporan_Archive
 SELECT * FROM Laporan
 WHERE status = 'SELESAI'
 AND createdAt < datetime('now', '-1 year');

+-- Archive old services (older than 1 year, completed) -- Move to separate archive table
+INSERT INTO Layanan_Archive
+SELECT * FROM Layanan
+WHERE status = 'SELESAI'
+AND createdAt < datetime('now', '-1 year');